hexxone/email-history-changer/README.md

 So this tool can be more used as a "cleanup" for old/unwanted names etc. in all of your repos.

+P.S.: You can also enable the setting `reject command line pushes which expose my email` in GitHub.

+This will reject pushed which contain and of your github-confirmed email addresses in the future.

 ## Many words of caution

 This is a purely "source-available" project.
 I.e.: I will not accept PRs, feature requests or bug reports.